The easier it is for agents to access your home, the more showings you will get and the faster it will sell.

-You can sometimes get by with a combo keybox in areas where CSS is available, because at least CSS can give out the combination and you can avoid the “phone tag” problem.
-Also, with CSS, agents need to give their security code before getting the combo, and CSS records all showings and who the agent was.
+You can sometimes get by with a combo keybox, because at least ST can give out the combination and you can avoid the “phone tag” problem.
+Also, with ST, agents need to give their security code before getting the combo, and ST records all showings and who the agent was.

-We provide the Master Combo keyboxes when a seller wants one.
+We sell Master Combo keyboxes when a seller wants one.
 We have found them to be the easiest to use and the most reliable.
-If we send you a combination keybox, it is yours to keep.

 Leave the home during real estate agent showings

-Statistics prove that buyers will rush a showing when a seller is present because they feel like they are intruding, thus making them feel uncomfortable.
-The last thing you want is for the buyer’s first impression of your home to be a negative one!
-The less time a buyer spends in the house, the more likely they are to forget it, and the less likely they are to schedule a second showing.
-Using an Electronic Memory Keybox makes leaving the home easier.
+Statistics prove that buyers will rush a showing when a seller is present because they feel uncomfortable and like they are intruding.
+The less time they spend in the house, the more likely they are to forget it, and the less likely they are to schedule a second showing.
+Using an Electronic Memory Keybox makes this easier.

 Value of Showing Agent Feedback